2023

 prentiss

 The Prentiss Normal and Industrial Institute Historic District is significant as one of the most widely recognized private African-American schools in early 20th century Mississippi.
-It was founded by Jonas and Bertha Johnson in 1907 and served as a major educational facility for blacks in the region until it closed in 1989.
+It was founded by Jonas and Bertha Johnson in 1907 and served as a major educational facility for Black people in the region until it closed in 1989.
 Johnson served as president of the university until his death in 1953 and was preceded by Bertha who died in 1971.
 At its height the school had more than 700 students, 24 buildings and 44 faculty members.
 The site is a National Register District and two buildings, including an impressive restored Rosenwald School are Mississippi Landmarks.
 While a few buildings are in use, much of the campus is neglected.
 There is an active alumni association and Board of Trustees who are working to see the campus returned to use.
+Campus grounds have been cleared, walking paths have been installed and a new historic marker now tells the story of this site’s significance.

 Paramount Theater